ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 We will prioritize new features depending on the feedback of the community, but we are already planning to add:

 - batcher that uses TensorFlow data pipelines.
-- add additional text and sequence encoders (attention, co-attention, hierarchical attention, bert).
+- additional text and sequence encoders (attention, co-attention, hierarchical attention, bert).
-- add additional image encoders (ResNet, DenseNet, Inception).
+- additional image encoders (ResNet, DenseNet, Inception).
-- add image decoding (both image generation by deconvolution and pixel-wise classification for image segmentation).
+- image decoding (both image generation by deconvolution and pixel-wise classification for image segmentation).
-- add additional features types (audio, geolocation vectors, dates, point clouds, lists of lists, multi-sentence documents).
+- additional features types (audio, geolocation vectors, dates, point clouds, lists of lists, multi-sentence documents).
-- add additional measures and losses.
+- additional measures and losses.
-- add additional data formatters and dataset-specific preprocessing scripts.
+- additional data formatters and dataset-specific preprocessing scripts.

 We also want to address some of the current limitations:

-- currently all the dataset needs to be loaded in memory in order to train a model.
+- currently full dataset needs to be loaded in memory in order to train a model.
 Image features already have a way to dynamically read batches of datapoints from disk, and we want to extend this capability to other datatypes.
-- there is currently no way to serve automatically trained ludwig models, we want to add a small server and a simple user interface in order to provide a live demo capability.
+- it is currently not possible to serve automatically trained ludwig models, we want to add a small server and a simple user interface in order to provide a live demo capability.
 - document lower level functions.